Special points on intersections of hypersurfaces: Bounds on RD(n)

 The arguments for the remaining cases are similar, but cumbersome to reproduce in full detail.
-We leave them for the motivated reader (see Appendix \ref{appendix:computing_f}), with the output of the iterated application of Lemmas \ref{lemma:planes_from_pts} and \ref{lemma:pts_from_planes} summarized in the table below.
+We leave these for the motivated reader (see Appendix \ref{appendix:computing_f}), with details regarding the computation of $f_0^\ell(1,\dots,1)$ at a minimizing value of $\ell$ for Theorem \ref{thm:new_bounds_on_H} shown in Table \ref{table:improvements-of-rd}. \end{proof}